webXcerpt/openCPQ/_raw/src/doc/embedding/embedding-openCPQ-configurators.md

 Furthermore a `"close"` message may contain additional data derived from the configuration such as a price or a textual representation to be used in business documents.

+### Secure Messaging

+The cross-window messaging mechanism allows the sender of a message to specify that the message should only be delivered if the target window contains a document from a particular origin.
+Similarly an incoming message is accompanied by the URL of the sending document, which allows the receiver to ignore the message if it is not from the expected document.

+Since the embedding application knows the configurator's URL, it can easily make use of these security mechanisms.
+In contrast to this, on the configurator side we cannot check if a message comes from the "expected" embedding application (unless we hard-wired the embedder URL in the configurator code, which would make the configurator harder to manage).
+As long as the configurator does not manipulate persistent data and only communicates to its parent window (as recommended in section "Communication Counterpart"), this should not be a security problem from the configurator perspective.
+If, however, the configurator directly manipulates data on the server, more extensive security mechanisms are needed.

 ### User Interface